Pneumococcal Disease Fact Sheet

 PDF Version for this Fact Sheet

-Pneumococci can cause ear infections and severe infections of the lungs (pneumonia), blood (bacteremia), and covering of the brain and spinal cord (meningitis).
-Increases in cases of pneumoccocal pneumonia may occur during outbreaks of influenza.
+This bacteria can cause ear infections and severe infections of the lungs (pneumonia), blood (bacteremia), and covering of the brain and spinal cord (meningitis).
+Increases in cases of pneumococcal pneumonia may occur during outbreaks of influenza.
 Pneumococcal disease can be very serious.
 Infants, young children, persons 65 and older, and persons with underlying medical conditions are at increased risk of getting pneumococcal disease.
-Persons are more likely to get very sick or die from pneumococcal disease if they have problems such as alcoholism, heart or lung disease, kidney failure, diabetes, cancer, a weakened immune system, or sickle cell disease.
-The high risk of death occurs even with treatment.
+Persons are more likely to get very sick or die from pneumococcal disease if they have chronic health conditions, such as alcoholism, heart or lung disease, kidney failure, diabetes, cancer, a weakened immune system, or sickle cell disease.

-Pneumococcal disease is spread from person-to-person by airborne droplets and direct contact with infected respiratory secretions.
+Pneumococcal bacteria is spread from person-to-person by airborne droplets and direct contact with infected respiratory secretions.

 Symptoms to look for generally include: